-In a major emergency or disaster, La Belle Aire Elementary may be damaged or need to be evacuated, people may be injured, and/or other incident management activities may need to be initiated.
-School personnel are usually first on the scene of an incident in a school setting.
+In a major emergency or disaster, La Belle Aire Elementary School may be damaged or need to be evacuated, people may be injured, and/or other incident management activities may need to be initiated.
+School personnel is usually first on the scene of an incident in a school setting.
 School officials and staff are expected to take charge and manage the incident until it is resolved or command is transferred to someone more qualified, usually an emergency responder agency with legal authority to assume responsibility.

 All activities necessary in managing an incident must be organized and coordinated to ensure the most efficient response.
-The La Belle Aire Elementary will use the following system to manage incidents Incident Command System.
+La Belle Aire Elementary School will use an incident management system to manage incidents.
 Regardless of the type of system used, it should conform to the principles of the National Incident Management System and the Incident Command System.

-Until non-school emergency responders arrive on-scene, the Principal is responsible for activating the School EOP, including common and/or specialized procedures, as well as hazard-specific incident plans.
-The Principal may delegate the authority to direct all incident activities to a senior staff member.
-This position may be called the designated School Incident Commander and should be the person most qualified to manage the specific type of incident.
-Principal has designated the following primary and alternates as School Incident Commander:
+Until non-school emergency responders arrive on-scene, the District administrator is responsible for activating the District EOP, including common and/or specialized procedures, as well as hazard-specific incident plans.
+The District administrator may delegate the authority to direct all incident activities to a senior staff member.
+This position may be called the designated Incident Commander and should be the person most qualified to manage the specific type of incident.
+The following primary and alternates have been designated as Incident Commander:

-Primary Principal
+- Primary: Principal

-Secondary Assistant Principal
+- Secondary: Assistant Principal

-Tertiary Secretary
+- Tertiary: Secretary